hyperledger/toc/project-reports/2023/2023-Q2-Hyperledger-Cello.md

 # Overall Activity in the Past Quarter

-The team is working mainly on the remaining work for the 1.0.0-GA release.
+The team was working mainly on the remaining work for the 1.0.0-GA release.

 * Testing and fixing bugs;
 * Finishing the node operations;